Hecla Mining Company (HL) Shares Decline Despite Market Challenges

 Is It Worth Investing in Hecla Mining Company (NYSE: HL) Right Now?

-Moreover, the 36-month beta value for HL is 2.06.
-Analysts have varying opinions on the stock, with 6 analysts rating it as a “buy,” 0 as “overweight,” 3 as “hold,” and 0 as “sell.”
+Additionally, the 36-month beta value for HL is 2.06.
+There are mixed opinions on the stock, with 6 analysts rating it as a “buy,” 0 rating it as “overweight,” 2 rating it as “hold,” and 0 rating it as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023